Marty Lyons: Professional career

 Lyons was drafted by the New York Jets in the first round (14th overall pick) of the 1979 NFL Draft.
 The following round, the Jets selected East Central Oklahoma State defensive end Mark Gastineau.

 The two joined Joe Klecko and Abdul Salaam on the Jets' defensive line to form one of the top defensive lines in the NFL, known as the "New York Sack Exchange."
 The four combined for 66 sacks in 1981 which helped propel the Jets to their first playoff berth since 1969.
 In November 1981, Salaam, Gastineau, Klecko and Lyons were invited to ring the ceremonial opening bell at the New York Stock Exchange that served as the inspiration for their nickname.

-The Jets made the playoffs again in 1982, 1985, and 1986 during Lyons' tenure with the team.
-In 1982, they made it as far as the AFC Championship Game, losing 14-0 to the Miami Dolphins.
+The Jets made the playoffs again in 1982, 1985 and 1986 during Lyons' tenure with the team.
+In 1982, they made it as far as the AFC Championship Game, losing 14–0 to the Miami Dolphins.

 Lyons was involved in one of the best-known plays in NFL lore.
-During the Jets' 14-13 victory over the Buffalo Bills at the Meadowlands on October 5, 1986, Lyons attempted to sack Buffalo quarterback Jim Kelly and then started to punch him repeatedly after the ball was thrown for an incompletion.
+During the Jets' 14–13 victory over the Buffalo Bills at the Meadowlands on October 5, 1986, Lyons attempted to sack Buffalo quarterback Jim Kelly then started to punch him repeatedly after the ball was thrown for an incompletion.
 Lyons was flagged for a personal foul by referee Ben Dreith for "giving him the business."
 Dreith mistakenly assessed the foul against number 99, which was Gastineau's number, instead of calling Lyons' number 93.

-Lyons missed playing time during the 1987 season when his wife, Kelly, and son, Martin Anthony "Rocky" Lyons Jr., were involved in a serious traffic accident in Alabama.
+Lyons missed playing time during the 1987 season when his wife, Kelly and son, Martin Anthony "Rocky" Lyons Jr., were involved in a serious traffic incident in Alabama.
 Later the same season, during a Monday Night Football game, Lyons blocked former Alabama teammate and Hall of Famer Dwight Stephenson in what Dolphins players and coaches labeled a 'cheap shot' that ended his career.
-Dwight Stephenson himself claimed it was a clean block, explaining that he caught his leg as he went down, and never blamed Lyons for the injury.
+Dwight Stephenson himself claimed it was a clean block, explaining that he caught his leg as he went down and never blamed Lyons for the injury.

+Broadcasting career

+In 2002, Lyons joined the New York Jets radio network, spending 22 seasons broadcasting games alongside Bob Wischusen.
+He retired following the 2023 season and moved into what the team called an "ambassador role".